 Long Island Sustainable Vineyards

-Visit one of the members of sustainable vineyards in Long Island and enjoy the fruits of their environmentally sound and holistic practices.
-Sprinkled all over Long Island, these vineyards focus on conservation of ecosystem and sustaining the community.
-From family owned farms to historic vineyards, with their low-impact farming these establishments are quickly becoming more than just a source for charming local wine.
-These vineyards are a great reason to make a green day trip to Long Island.
+Visit one of the sustainable vineyards in Long Island and enjoy the fruits of their environmentally sound and holistic practices.
+Peppered all over Long Island, these vineyards focus on conservation of ecosystem and sustaining the community.
+From family owned farms to historic vineyards, with their low-impact farming techniques, these establishments are quickly becoming more than just a source of charming local wine.

 Bedell Cellars is one of many gorgeous sustainable vineyards that are great for both solo travelers and groups.
-You’ll love visiting the beautiful gardens in the historic area as you taste some of the East Coast’s most carefully cultivated wines.
+You’ll love the view of the beautiful gardens in the historic area as you taste some of East Coast’s most carefully cultivated wines.

 Jamaica Bay Wildlife Refuge

 For green travelers who love wildlife, the Jamaica Bay Wildlife Refuge in Broad Channel, NY is the ideal getaway.
-Who knew that one of the nation’s most important bird sanctuaries was right outside your door?
-Jamaica Bay has been the home of more than 330 bird species for over two decades.
-Aside from bird watching, visitors can also enjoy guided cruises through the bay, walking trails, and other exhibits.
-You may even see a diamond terrapin turtle along the shore during a guided nature hike as well!
+Who knew one of the nation’s most important bird sanctuaries was just a few steps out your door?
+Jamaica Bay has been home to more than 330 bird species for over two decades.
+Aside from bird watching, visitors can also enjoy guided cruises in the bay, walking trails, and other exhibits.
+If you get lucky, you may even see a diamond terrapin turtle along the shore on a guided nature hike.

 Family Farm Trips

-Ever wonder how what it’s like to run a sustainable farm?
-Believe it or not, there are many family farms not far from the city that you can tour for an inside look at how organic food is grown.
-The Valley Shepherd Creamery is a great option, especially for cheese connoisseurs.
+Ever wonder what it’s like to run a sustainable farm?
+Believe it or not, there are many farms not far from the city that you can tour for an inside look at how organic food is grown.
+The Valley Shepherd Creamery is a great option, especially for cheese lovers.
 This old-fashioned dairy farm not only gives private tours, but also hosts cheesemaking classes for visitors interested in learning.
 Children especially would love trying their hand at making some cheese.
-If you visit in the spring, don’t forget to take a look at the new baby lambs on one of their lamb tours.
+If you visit in spring, don’t forget to sneak a peek at the new baby lambs on one of their lamb tours.
 A perfect day trip with the kids!

 Bike on a historic trail

-An easy getaway perfect for a day trip is taking a long walk or bike ride on one of the many beautiful nature trails in the area.
-There are few better ways to relieve stress or reconnect than spending a day in the great outdoors.
-The Old Croton Aqueduct Trail covers a historic aqueduct that provided water to New York City up until the mid 1960s.
-Today, visitors can take scenic bike ride, walks, runs through the lush park.
-Another scenic, historic bike ride is the Erie Canalway, which extends across the state from Buffalo all the way to Lake George.
+An easy summer getaway is a bike ride on one of the many beautiful nature trails in NY State.
+The Old Croton Aqueduct Trail covers a historic aqueduct that provided water to New York City until the mid 1960s.
+Today, visitors can take scenic bike ride or walk through the lush park.
+Another historic bike ride is the Erie Canalway, which extends across the state from Buffalo all the way to Lake George.

 Email us your travel and green living queries – and our savvy experts from around the world will answer them in our brand new column ASK ECOPHILES.